bihealth/sodar-core-legacy/docs/source/dev_backend_app.rst

 Backend App Basics
 ==================

-Backend apps are intended as apps used by other apps via their plugin, without requiring hard-coded imports.
-These may provide their own views for e.g. Ajax API functionality, but mostly they're intended to be internal (hence the name).
+Backend apps are intended to be used by other apps via their plugin without requiring hard-coded imports.
+They may provide their own views for e.g. Ajax API functionality, but mostly they're intended to be internal "helper" apps as the name suggests.

 Prerequisites